 Of course, if it is your second nonmoving violation or if you get caught for a moving violation, you will see it added to your record, but generally, there is a little bit of leeway for a minor first offense.

-Your insurance company takes into account a multitude of factors when assessing your insurance premiums, and not all of them are driving related.
+Your insurance company considers a multitude of factors when assessing your insurance rates, and not all of them are driving-related.

-You may, for example, see your premiums increase
+You may, for example, see your rates increase

 if you have poor credit, as this has a strong correlation with requiring insurance companies to pay claims (since it is less likely you can pay for damages yourself).

-If you have received a DUI, OUI, or a DWI, then this will certainly be added to your insurance points.
-These are classed as ‘major violations’ and are often the longest lasting insurance points you can accumulate.
+If you have received a DUI, OUI, or a DWI, this will certainly be added to your insurance points.
+These are classed as ‘major violations’ and are often the longest-lasting insurance points you can accumulate.

-Getting a DUI or a DWI will also carry a lot of other implications, such as the requirement to file an SR-22 or pay higher insurance premiums.
+Getting a DUI or a DWI will also carry many other implications, such as the requirement to file an SR-22 or pay higher insurance rates.
 You may also lose your license for a short period of time.

-While most states do use a variant of the points system, at present, there are nine states that don’t use it.
-These are:
+While most states use a variant of the points system, nine states don’t use it.
+These states are:

-There is certainly an overlap between license points and insurance points, in that both are essentially a record of traffic violations.
+There is certainly an overlap between points on your license and insurance points in that both are essentially a record of traffic violations.

-However, insurance points represent a ‘soft’ version, in that they record your violations, but don’t have an impact on whether you can keep your license.
+However, insurance points represent a ‘soft’ version in that they record your violations but don’t impact whether you can keep your license.

 In states that use license points (which is most of them), regular transgressions will accrue license points that can then result in the temporary suspension of your license if you accumulate too many.

-Insurance points don’t carry the same driving implications as license points, although they do have an impact on the cost of your premiums (as do license points).
-Either way, both are measures of driving transgressions, and both are best avoided for a variety of reasons.
+Insurance points don’t carry the same driving implications as license points, although they do impact the cost of your rates (as do license points).
+Either way, both are measures of driving transgressions, and both are best avoided for various reasons.

-HOW LONG DO THEY STAY ON MY RECORD?
+HOW LONG DO AUTO INSURANCE POINTS STAY ON MY RECORD?

-How long your insurance points remain depends on three key factors:
+Will your insurance points drop off?
+How long will your insurance points remain on your record?
+It depends on these key factors:

 The severity of the